• Art magazine

 A post shared by Nic Annette Miller (@nicamiller)

-07 Joshua Abarbanel - organic and geometric form worlds
+07 Joshua Abarbanel – Organic and geometric forms

-An extraordinary artist in the area of laser -cut wooden art is Joshua Abarbanel .
-With its complex and fascinating designs, he shifts the limits of the possible in the world of laser art.
-Abarbanel's impressive works combine organic and geometric shapes and create multi -layered patterns that the profound complexity of nature against mirrors n.
+Joshua Abarbanel is an exceptional artist in the field of laser-cut wood art .
+With his complex and captivating designs, he pushes the boundaries of what is possible in the world of laser art.
+Abarbanel's impressive works combine organic and geometric forms, creating multi-layered patterns that reflect the profound complexity of nature.

-Through the innovative use of the latest laser cutting techniques, it achieves remarkable precision and transforms high-quality wood into breathtaking 3D laser works of art that captivate the viewer.
-His creations are not only visually captivating, but also stimulates reflection by impressively emphasizing the harmonious connection between technology and traditional craftsmanship in contemporary art.
+Through the innovative use of state-of-the-art laser cutting techniques, he achieves remarkable precision, transforming high-quality wood into breathtaking 3D laser artworks that captivate the viewer.
+His creations are not only visually compelling but also encourage reflection, impressively highlighting the harmonious connection between technology and traditional craftsmanship in contemporary art.

 See this post on Instagram